Activities & Experiences

-- Participate in a guided tour of San Lucas and learn more about the Mission’s history and program areas
+- Participate in a guided tour of Mission programs and learn more about the Mission’s history and program areas

 - Join the Construction crew for half-day service projects, supporting the building of fuel-efficient stoves, as well as wood, block, and hybrid houses

 - Participate in a ‘Day in the Life’ at the Women’s Center, learning more about weaving, cooking, and other daily activities

 - Discover what Montessorri education is all about and learn about the colegio (school)